 Probably seems obvious, but frequent flyer miles are a great way to get FREE or upgraded flights.
 Be sure to sign up for the frequent flyer program at every airline you will ever use.
 It’s free to join and the miles add up!
 Even if you only fly on a particular airline once, those miles are like “money in the bank.”
 Small amounts of miles can sometimes be exchanged for goodies like free magazine subscriptions.

 There are also lots of ways to get frequent flyer miles without flying – and in some cases, without spending a cent!
 Poke around on the airlines’ websites, under the “promotions” section or the frequent flyer area.
 You’ll often find that the airline has a relationship with supermarkets (get miles every time you shop), florists, rental car companies and more.

-Some airlines offer bonus frequent flyer miles if you book through their websites.
+Some airlines offer bonus frequent flyer miles if you book directly through the airline’s website.

 Arriving late at night?
 Leaving early in the morning?
 The Hyatt Regency Orlando International Airport is an upscale hotel that is actually located in the terminal, making it a great choice for those situations.

-My husband and I arrived at the Orlando airport late at night on the first night of our honeymoon, and we chose to stay at the airport Hyatt that night so we didn’t have to worry about traveling any further.
-We just collected our bags, took them up on the elevator, checked in and crashed.
-(The rooms are well insulated from the airport noise, by the way — we did not hear the planes.)
-It was not only convenient — we spent much less than we’d have paid to sleep in the Disney Deluxe resort room where we spent the next two weeks.
+MouseSavers.com founder Mary Waring arrived at the Orlando airport late at night on the first night of her honeymoon, and chose to stay at the airport Hyatt that night so they didn’t have to worry about traveling any further.
+They just collected their bags, took them up on the elevator, checked in and crashed.
+(The rooms are well insulated from the airport noise, by the way — they did not hear the planes.)
+It was not only convenient — they spent much less than they would have paid to sleep in the Disney Deluxe resort room where they spent the next two weeks.